Table of Contents

 The FCC caption quality standards are based on accuracy, timing, completeness, and placement.

-These captioning standards apply to pre-recorded, live, and near-live video programming.
+These closed captioning standards apply to pre-recorded, live, and near-live video programming.

 Completeness is also important.
-Captions must run from the beginning to the end of the program and not drop off.
+Closed captions must run from the beginning to the end of the program and not drop off.